Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 - Income-Contingent Repayment Plan (ICR Plan)

 Choosing IDR ensures that the loan period extends beyond the 120 payments required to qualify.
-Standard, graduated, extended, and alternative payment plans disqualify NPs from the possibility of loan forgiveness.
+Standard, graduated, extended, and alternative payment plans disqualify NPs from loan forgiveness.

 Managing Consolidation